-THEOREM 30.
+Theorem 30.
 The set of all computable sequences of zeros and ones is an effectively null subset of Ω (with respect to the uniform measure).

-It is interesting to note that this observation was made before Martin-Löf gave the definition of randomness, while developing the constructive version of calculus ("Zaslavsky construction" [219] used for many counterexamples; it deals with real numbers instead of bit sequences).
+It is interesting to note that this observation was made before Martin-Löf gave the definition of randomness, while developing the constructive version of calculus (the Zaslavsky construction [221] is used for many counterexamples; it deals with real numbers instead of bit sequences).